probinso/color-pollution/README.md

 ![Silicon Quantum Efficiency](http://www.awaiba.com/v4/wp-content/uploads/2014/03/technology-6.jpg)

 #### Color Filters
 Although we can observe photo triggered chemical reactions, the only information that we gather is whether a sensor has been triggered **success** or **failure**.
 Without some way to limit the **transmission band** sent to a sensor, we would only ever render gray-scale information.
-We use filters to control our limit processed photons to those traveling in our desired **transmission band**.
+We use filters to control (or limit) processed photons to those traveling in our desired **transmission band**.

 ![Filter Behavior](http://www.naoj.org/Observing/Instruments/SCam/jpg/johnson.gif)